Masashi-Yoshioka/570_Project/README.md

-# 570_Project
-This repository summarizes the files for final project of ECON 570: Big Data Econometrics in Spring 2022.
+# Evaluation of Job Training Program with Nonexperimental Data

 Masashi Yoshioka (3200-3439-52), Jincen Jiang (XXXX-XXXX-XX), Shuxian Mao (6221-2815-32)

+May 6, 2022

+This repository summarizes the files for our final project of ECON 570: Big Data Econometrics in Spring 2022.

 ## Abstract